-How does the MySQL ‘Too many connections’ error happen?
+How does the ‘too many connections’ error occur in MySQL/MariaDB?

-A database can only handle a limited number of queries at a time.
-If the maximum is exceeded, MySQL displays the error message above.
-This is the case, for example, when a PHP script tries to establish too many simultaneous connections to the relational database.
-If you’re using a web application that uses a MySQL database, it is possible that the MySQL ‘Too many connections’ error occurs when demand is very high.
+A database can only handle a limited number of requests simultaneously.
+If this maximum value is exceeded, MySQL or MariaDB will display the MySQL ‘too many connections’ error message.
+This occurs, for example, when a PHP script tries to establish too many simultaneous connections to the relational database.
+Similarly, if you have a web application that uses a MySQL database, the MySQ ‘too many connections’ error may appear during very high demand.

 HiDrive Cloud Storage